What is least count : How to calculate least count of Vernier Caliper And Micrometer

 Conclusion

-I hope you got a fair idea about the least count and how to calculate the least count for Vernier caliper and micrometer.
+I hope you got a fair idea about the least count and how to calculate the least count for the Vernier caliper and micrometer.
 Though the logic is straightforward, please write in the comment section if you still have questions, and I will be happy to assist you.

 Frequently asked questions ( FAQ)

-What is least count?
+What is the least count?

-Whats the relation between least count and precision
+What is the relation between least count and precision

 The least count of vernier caliper can be calculated as follows